atahabilder1/IBM-Data-Science-Certificate/README.md

 - **Languages:** Python (Jupyter Notebook)
 - **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Folium, Plotly Dash, SQL (SQLite/IBM Db2)
 - **Platforms:** Jupyter Notebook, GitHub

 ---

+## Important Note on Environment
+Some of the project notebooks were executed in the **Coursera virtual lab environment**, while others were executed **locally in Jupyter Notebook**.

+- The Coursera environment was used for initial development and validation.
+- Local execution was necessary for certain visualizations (e.g., **Folium maps**), which required trust permissions that could not be enabled in the online lab.
+- This demonstrates flexibility and ensures that the analysis and results remain reproducible and consistent with course requirements.

+---